gorniczy/misha/README.md

-Landing page for an imaginary bubble enthusiast
+Landing page for a bubble enthusiast

-Misha is an imaginary character, but wouldn't it be nice to have people advertising their simplest passions in such an open way?
+Misha is an imaginary character, but wouldn't it be nice to have people advertising their simplest passions in such an open manner?